Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Introduction

-The first kind is RT services (see \cite{Seng2006,Apollinaire2015Mobility} and references therein).
-To improve the admission level QoS, the cell-level mobility prediction is exploited, which has been widely studied in existing literature (e.g, \cite{Theodore2015Efficient} and the references in \cite{bui2016anticipatory}).
-By predicting the future handoff time and the cell that a RT user will access to, the bandwidth at the next BS was reserved for the user \cite{Seng2006}, and a call admission control scheme was proposed in \cite{Apollinaire2015Mobility}.
-These works aim to tradeoff the handoff call dropping rate and the new call blocking rate, and implicitly assume that fixed bandwidth is reserved for each user to ensure the QoS.
+For users requesting RT services, PRA is usually designed for improving admission level QoS via mobility management with cell-level mobility prediction \cite{Seng2006,Apollinaire2015Mobility,bui2016anticipatory,CGZ2018ICC}.
+By predicting the future handoff time and the BS that a RT user will access to, the bandwidth at the next BS was reserved for the user \cite{Seng2006}, and a call admission control scheme was proposed in \cite{Apollinaire2015Mobility}.
+By predicting the next several cells a RT user will enter, the delay caused by handoff and signaling is reduced significantly \cite{CGZ2018ICC}.